PizzasBear/templr/README.md

 - Opt-out HTML escaping
 - Nice attributes
 - We have a formatter: [templrfmt](https://github.com/PizzasBear/templrfmt)!
-- Planned support for common web frameworks.
+- Optional built-in support for Actix-Web, Axum, Gotham, Rocket, Tide, and Warp web frameworks.

 ## How to get started